tomwalder/php-gds/README.md

 ## Defining Your Model ##

 Because Datastore is schemaless, the library also supports fields/properties that are not explicitly defined.
-But it often makes a lot of sense to define your Model Schema up front.
+But it often makes a lot of sense to define your Entity Schema up front.

 Here is how we might build the Schema for our examples, with a Datastore Entity Kind of "Book" and 3 fields.